 In the second example, all p-value color maps produced by the GLM analysis specified in file “glm.dat” are loaded into memory, and additionally all signal maps are loaded.
 The order will be (p-value, signal change) for condition #1, (p-value, signal change) for condition #2, ...
 The order is important for display of the linear maps, as described below.

-Two colorbar scales that are stored in memory: 1 scale for all linear maps, and 1 scale for all p-value (or log) maps.
+Two colorbar scales are stored in memory: 1 scale for all linear maps, and 1 scale for all p-value (or log) maps.
 P-values are subjected to a threshold defined by the p-value color bar.
 Linear maps are subjected to two thresholds during display: 1) the threshold defined by the linear color bar, and 2) the preceding p-value map, so that only voxels that are colored in the preceding p-value map and also pass the linear map threshold will be colored.
 This enables display of signal changes (e.g., BOLD, % CBV, ...) only for voxels that pass a significance threshold.

 Display of color maps

 When multiple color maps have been loaded into memory, switch between them by placing the cursor on the color bar and using keyboard + and - (with or without the cap key) to move forward and backward through the set of color maps.
 The file name of each map is shown in the label of the image window.
 Alternatively, click on the map name below the color bar.

 Color maps can be displayed in 5 different ways: 1) both positive and negative values are shown using hot and cold color scales (bottom left), 2,3) Either the positive or the negative tail can be displayed using a blue-red-yellow color scale (bottom middle), 4,5) Either the positive or the negative tail can be displayed using a rainbow color scale (bottom right).